These exotic viruses that threaten us

 Native to Southeast Asia and the Indian Ocean, the tiger mosquito has gradually colonized mainland France.
 It is now present in 51 départements, compared with 42 a year earlier.
 Northern France is no longer spared, and it is now also found in the Paris region.
 Specialists reckon that it will spread throughout mainland France within the next few years...

 Among the main emerging viruses transmitted by the tiger mosquito is the Dengue virus, a disease of African origin whose first cases were recorded in the 18th century on the American continent.
-Well-known in many parts of the world, including Africa, Asia and Latin America, this disease has recently become established in mainland France, particularly in the south of the country, where some 20 native cases have recently been reported (including 4 in 2018).
+Well-known in many parts of the world, including Africa, Asia and Latin America, this disease has recently become established in mainland France, particularly in the south of the country, where some 20 native cases have recently been recorded (including 4 in 2018).

 The main problem associated with dengue fever is the risk of developing what is known as severe dengue fever or dengue hemorrhagic fever.
 Potentially fatal, it manifests as respiratory distress associated with multiple hemorrhages.
 Fortunately, this form only affects a small percentage of those infected (around 1%).